mara-labs/mara-chain/README.md

 make install
 ```

-You will likely get this error message `jq not found` To fix this, run `brew install jq`.
+You will likely get this error message `jq not found` To fix this, follow the [guide](https://stedolan.github.io/jq/download/) to install jq.

 ### Step 3